-- 18. Use prescribed burning; - 19.
+- 18. Use prescribed burning - 19.
 Mow or spray for weed control: if invasive or noxious weeds are present. - 20.
-Control brush or trees: This may be accomplished with chemicals and/or use of machinery.
+Control brush and trees: This may be accomplished with chemicals and/or use of machinery.
 Brush and trees are defined as woody perennials. - 21.
-Proper pasture or range management: To encourage the growth of desirable grasses and legumes to crowd out weeds and brush. - 22.
-Establish recommended grasses or grass legume Poor stand is defined as less than 25% of the ground area is covered by desirable grasses.
+Proper pasture/range management: To encourage the growth of desirable grasses and legumes to crowd out weeds and brush. - 22.
+Establish recommended grasses: Poor stand is defined as less than 25% of the ground area is covered by desirable grasses. - 23.
+Defer use until cover is adequate: if area has been over grazed or area has been reseeded per No. 22. - 24.
+Graze to utilize up to 60% forage production: if the area has had proper grazing.

-- 23. Defer use until cover is adequate: if grasses are under 6 inches. - 24.
-Use to utilize up to 60 percent of total forage production: if grasses are over 12 inches. - 23.
-Control gullies: Gullies need control if there is enough erosion that some vegetation is missing or head cuts are present.
-Use one or more conservation practices that will adequately control runoff and erosion - 26.
-Enhance wildlife habitat and recreation.
+- 25. Control gullies: Gullies need control if there is enough erosion that some vegetation is missing or head cuts are present.
+Use one or more conservation practices that will adequately control runoff and erosion. - 26.
+Enhance wildlife habitat and recreation